 connic deploy - CLI Deployment

-Deploy directly from your terminal or CI/CD pipeline, without going through the dashboard.
+Deploy from your terminal or CI/CD pipeline without going through the dashboard.

 New: Import Predefined Tools

-Along with the SDK, we've added the ability to import predefined tools into your own custom tools.
-This means you can build on top of capabilities like knowledge retrieval, web search, or agent orchestration in your Python code.
+Alongside the SDK, you can now import predefined tools into your own custom tools.
+That means building on top of capabilities like knowledge retrieval, web search, or agent orchestration directly from your Python code.

 async def lookup_and_summarize(query: str) -> str: